How Russia’s invasion threat is affecting gas prices - NewsBreak

 Gasoline prices surged across the U.S. this week to their highest level in eight years amid growing concerns that a military conflict in Eastern Europe would drive up energy costs.

 According to AAA, the average price of a gallon of gas hit $3.49 on Wednesday, up four cents from the previous week and roughly $1 from a year ago.
-It’s the highest price since October 2014, according to the U.S. Department of Energy.Biden warns Putin against ‘self-inflicted wound’ on Ukraine
+It’s the highest price since October 2014, according to the U.S. Department of Energy.Markets point sharply higher on signs of easing Russia-Ukraine tensions

 AAA said gas prices are the cheapest in southern states, with Mississippi being the best place to fill up at $3.16 per gallon of regular gas.
 California has the highest fuel costs among U.S. states, averaging $4.71 per gallon of regular gas.